Erik Santos

-Rhoderick Ramos Santos (born October 10, 1982), more commonly known as Erik Santos, is a Filipino singer, actor, TV host, commercial model, and the first Grand Champion of the ABS-CBN singing competition Star in a Million Season 1 in 2003.
-He has been referred to as the Prince of Pop.
-His debut album, This Is the Moment, was released in 2004 and went platinum.
+Rhoderick Ramos Santos (born October 10, 1982) is a Filipino singer.
+He rose to prominence after winning the reality talent competition Star in a Million in 2003.
+He has been referred to as the “King of Pinoy Teleserye Theme Songs.”
+His debut album, This Is the Moment, was released in 2004 and went 3× Platinum.

 His passion for music started during his childhood years.
 He participated in various singing competitions.

 His best-selling albums, sold-out concerts and a demand for corporate shows, accolades from Awit Awards, Star Awards and Aliw Awards, endorsements for a bank (Bank of the Philippine Island's Express Remit), theme songs for radio stations, and even movies earned him an unusual popularity.

 His first single, "Pagbigyang Muli", remained number one on WRR's hit chart for more than 20 weeks together with his other songs filling up the chart simultaneously.

-Early life
+Early and personal life

-Santos was born on October 10, 1982, in Malabon, Metro Manila, Philippines.
+Rhoderick Ramos Santos was born on October 10, 1982, in Malabon, Metro Manila, Philippines to Renato Aquino Santos (born November 12, 1952) and Angelita Ramos Santos.
+Both battled lung cancer and died on November 25, 2022, and August 11, 2023, respectively.
 When he was four, his passion for singing started.
 He participated in numerous small-town singing competitions.

 He graduated in high school at Immaculate Conception Parochial School – Malabon.

+Rufa Mae Quinto was Santos' girlfriend until their breakup in 2007.

 He studied at the Centro Escolar University and took up dentistry, but later shifted to Psychology.
 As soon as he won the singing competition Star in a Million in 2003, he temporarily stopped studying, because of his busy schedule.
 Eventually, he came back to school and finished college.
 He graduated in March 2010.

+Angeline Quinto was in a relationship with Santos from 2013 to 2016.

+In September 2023, his sister Hadiyah graduated senior high school at De La Salle University.